What is a mammary tumor?

 What causes mammary tumors?

 The exact causes for the development of mammary tumors in dogs are not fully understood.
-It is well known that exposure to specific hormones, namely progesterone, increases the risk for developing mammary cancers in dogs.
-This is because progesterone stimulates growth factors (molecules that stimulate specific processes in the body) that cause mammary cells to multiply (i.e., replicate).
+It is well known that exposure to specific hormones, namely progesterone, increases the risk of developing mammary cancers in dogs.
+This is because progesterone stimulates growth factors (molecules that stimulate specific processes in the body) that cause mammary cells to multiply (i.e., replicate or reproduce).

 Certain breeds appear to be more commonly affected, including Chihuahuas, Poodles, Dachshunds, Yorkshire Terriers, Cocker Spaniels, Brittany Spaniels, English Setters, Boxer Dogs, and Doberman Pinchers.
-Research in veterinary medicine continues, but to-date little is known about which genes and mutations can lead to the development of mammary tumors in dogs.
+Research in veterinary medicine continues but, to date, little is known about which genes and mutations can lead to the development of mammary tumors in dogs.
 In human medicine, research has established a definite relationship between the BRCA gene (or breast cancer gene) and the development of breast cancer.
+Research is ongoing but there may be a link between mammary tumors and similar genes in dogs.

-The most common clinical sign of benign mammary tumors is one (or more) palpable masses underneath the skin of the abdomen.
+The most common clinical sign of benign mammary tumors is one (or more) masses that you can feel underneath the skin of your dog’s lower chest or belly.
 They may be next to or within the nipple and follow along the mammary chain (see illustration).
-The size of the mass(es) and their appearance may vary, but they are usually firm and nodular.
+The size of the mass(es) and their appearance may vary but they are usually firm and nodular.
 They are not typically painful.

 How is this type of tumor diagnosed?